cloud-custodian/examples/README.md

 The Makefile contains a set of targets that automate common processes.

-`install-local` downloads and prepares dependencies so Terraform and policies can be executed as intended.
+`install` downloads and prepares dependencies so Terraform and policies can be executed as intended.
 This install assumes you already have Poetry and Terraform.

 `install-cloudshell` downloads and prepares dependencies so Terraform and policies can be executed as intended within AWS [CloudShell](https://console.aws.amazon.com/cloudshell).
 This install includes download and installation of Poetry and Terraform as well.